Donald Smith, 1st Baron Strathcona and Mount Royal: Family

 His Montreal home was located in the Golden Square Mile.
 In 1905, he bought the island of Colonsay in the Inner Hebrides, which remains in the hands of his successors today.

+Military connections

+Lord Strathcona was offered the appointment of Honorary Colonel of the 15th Light Horse (headquartered in Calgary) in September 1909.
+The appointment was made official as of 24 November 1909.